sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 3. **$to_id** stores the **$node_id** of the node at which the Edge ends

+The node **Nodes.Person** and the edge **Edges.Friends** are populated starting from the table **Application.People** of WideWorldImporters DB.

 The following picture shows the CREATE statement with the new DDL extension **AS EDGE**, this extension tells to the engine that we want to create an Edge table.

 ![Picture 2](../../../../media/demos/sql-graph/Create%20an%20Edge%20Table.png)

-### Populate graph objects and execute sample queries

-The file [sqlsat675 20 Nodes and Edges.sql](./sqlsat675%2020%20Nodes%20and%20Edges.sql) also contains the statements to populate the node **Nodes.Person** and the edge **Edges.Friends** starting from the table **Application.People** of WideWorldImporters DB.
+### The first look to the MATCH clause

+The second demo allows you to do a first look to the MATCH clause used to perform some query on Nodes and Edges we have just created in the first demo.

 The new T-SQL MATCH function allows you to specify the search pattern for a graph schema, it can be used only with graph Node and Edge tables in SELECT statements as a part of the WHERE clause.
-Based on the node **Nodes.Person** and the edge **Edges.Friends**, the file [sqlsat675 20 Nodes and Edges.sql](./sqlsat675%2020%20Nodes%20and%20Edges.sql) contains the following sample queries:
+Based on the node **Nodes.Person** and the edge **Edges.Friends**, the file [demo2-using-the-match-clause.sql](./demo2-using-the-match-clause.sql) contains the following sample queries:

 1. List of all guys that speak finnish with friends (Pattern: Node > Relationship > Node)